Getting Started#

 plt.show()

-For more detail, we evaluate the \(\ell^2\) error of the ROM output in time, comparing it to the snapshot set via opinf.post.lp_error().
+For more detail, we evaluate the \(\ell^2\) error of the ROM output, comparing it to the snapshot set via opinf.post.lp_error()

 plt.show()

-In this simple example, the error decreases with time (as solutions get quickly pushed to zero), but this is not the kind of error behavior that should be expected for less trivial systems.
+In this simple example, the error decreases with time (as solutions get quickly pushed to zero), but this is not the kind of error behavior that should be expected when modeling more complicated phenomena.

 abs_froerr, rel_froerr = opinf.post.frobenius_error(Q, Q_ROM)